OpenCockpitOpenCockpit

 Give the AI a query graph, not a grep

-A code graph is the missing layer between your AI agent and your codebase.
-Code Map is for your eyes; CodeGraph is for the agent.
-The same tree-sitter index that powers Code Map is exposed as 6 HTTP endpoints — symbol search, callers, callees, impact, file tree, co-edit history — so the agent queries coordinates instead of grepping text and Reading whole files.
+The missing layer between your AI agent and your codebase.
+The same tree-sitter index behind Code Map, exposed as 10 HTTP endpoints — so the agent queries coordinates instead of grepping text and reading whole files.

 /api/projectGraph/*